-Dr. Samantha Strachan, Program Coordinator 212 Carver Complex North - Hollings Wing Voice: (256) 372-4087, samantha.strachan@aamu.edu
+Dr. Johanna Massey, Program Coordinator 201 Carver Complex North - Hollings Wing Voice: (256) 372-5520, johanna.massey@aamu.edu

-Music, Choral or Instrumental (P-12), Class A
+Music, Choral or Instrumental (K-12), Class A

 The Class A Certificate is for one who holds a bachelor's degree in Music.
 The program enables one to acquire a deeper knowledge of music theory, pedagogy, curriculum, history, and repertoire.